antonioribeiro/tracker/readme.md

 		'schema'   => 'public',
 	],

-On your `tracker/config.php` file, set the Tracker connection to the one you created for it:

-	'connection' => 'tracker',

-And ignore this connection for SQL queries logging:

-	'do_not_log_sql_queries_connections' => array(
-		'tracker'
-	),

-You don't need to use a different database, but, since Tracker may generate a huge number of records, this would be a good practice.
+While you don't need to use a different database, but Tracker may generate a huge number of records, so this is also advisable.

+## Everything Is Disabled By Default

+Tracker has a lot of logging options, but you need to decide what you want to log.
+Starting by enabling this one:

+    'log_enabled' => true,

+It is responsible for logging page hits and sessions, basically the client IP address.

 ## Stats Panel